An Unnecessary Woman: Reception

-The novel's reception was generally very positive.
 The NPR critic noted that the plot is relatively limited, but praised the writing, stating that, "I can't remember the last time I was so gripped simply by a novel's voice."

 The Guardian's reviewer, American novelist Claire Messud, similarly highlighted how the novel has a very "elastic" voice, as the author narrates the novel with both interior dialogue and other narrative strategies.
 The Guardian concludes positively, writing that, "precisely in its strangeness, a genuine literary pleasure: a complicated one."

 Open Letters Monthly reviewer Steve Donoghue described the novel as "infinitely strange" but "smarter and more assured" than Alameddine's last novel The Hakawati.
 The Washington Post reviewer said the novel was as "epic as its predecessor".
 The Independent gave the novel a very positive review concluding, "read it once, read it twice, read other books for a decade or so, and then pick it up and read it anew.
 This one’s a keeper."